gomex/stone_devops_challenge/README.md

 Here is a list of what you will need to complete the challenge:
 -   A computer with internet (hehe obvious isn't it ?)
--   Free account for <a href="https://goo.gl/1gzFRE" target="_blank">Microsoft Azure</a> or <a href="https://goo.gl/GQRLct" target="_blank">AWS (Amazon Web Services)</a>
+-   Free account for <a href="https://goo.gl/1gzFRE" target="_blank">Microsoft Azure</a>, <a href="https://goo.gl/GQRLct" target="_blank">AWS (Amazon Web Services)</a>, or <a href="https://cloud.google.com" target="_blank">Google Cloud</a>

 Okay, to the challenge now...

     Pretend that you are a DevOps Engineer at Stone Co. and your manager has designated you to help a new development team that will work in a revolutionary product for the company.
-    After a few meetings with your new team, you have decided to use Jenkins as your CI/CD tool, your team chose to use Node.js  with React as the official stack.
+    After a few meetings with your new team, you have decided to use Jenkins as your CI/CD tool, your team chose to use Node.js  with React as the official tech stack.
 	You are not sure on which cloud service you will use yet(that's why you need a free account of Azure or AWS, it's time to choose!)
 	Your team needs a lab ready to test their first features.